Slicer/ExtensionsIndex/README.md

 1. Extension belongs to `Category 1` or `Category 2` as described in [Slicer requirements](http://www.slicer.org/slicerWiki/index.php/Documentation/4.1/Extensions/CatalogPolicies)
 2. [Set up an account on the extension server and obtain an API key][extensions-server-api-key-setup]
 3. Extension has been built and tested on the following platform: Linux, MacOSX and Windows.
-You could for example do an `ExperimentalUpload` and make sure the extension can be installed successfully.
+You could for example do an `ExperimentalExtensionUpload` and make sure the extension can be installed successfully.
 See [manual build](#manual-build)
 4. [Fork][] ExtensionIndex
 5. Clone your fork, then create a topic named `add-<ExtensionName>`